MapleCCC/ABSort/README.md

                                   retains more original code layout, hence
                                   reducing diff size, if that is desirable.

-  -e, --encoding TEXT             The encoding scheme used to read and write
+  -e, --encoding ENCODING         The encoding scheme used to read and write
                                   Python files.  [default: utf-8]

   -c, --comment-strategy COMMENT_STRATEGY